What Are The Different Types of Cryptocurrency and Tokens?

 - Max Supply: 21,000,000 BTC

-Four years ago, from 2021, Bitcoin was merely seen as an investment for retail investors to profit from the exchange rate.
-This time, some major institutional investors have decided to join the market.
-For example, a multimillion business intelligent company —MicroStrategy- has announced over $1 billion worth of Bitcoin purchases in 2020.
-While Elon Musk, the founder of Tesla, shows curiosity by inquiring about moving large transactions to Bitcoin.
+Five years ago, Bitcoin was merely seen as an investment for retail investors to profit from the exchange rate.
+This time, major institutional investors such as multimillion intelligence company - MicroStrategy, has join the market, buying over $1 billion worth of Bitcoin purchases in 2020.
+Elon Musk, the founder of Tesla, has also previously accepted Bitcoin as a form of payment for their electric vehicles, with plans to do so once again.

 - Max Supply: No Max

-ETH has been actively riding the bull waves alongside Bitcoin.
-Not only it kickstarted the DeFi hype this summer, and it is slowly transforming to the new consensus algorithm in Ethereum 2.0.
+Ethereum has been actively riding the bull waves alongside Bitcoin.
+The star of 2021 DeFi summer is slowly transitioning into the new Proof-of-Stake consensus algorithm in Ethereum 2.0.
 But why should you even care?

-Once they upgrade and host even more DeFi projects, it will be hard to imagine someone who can stop Ethereum’s inventor, Vitalik Buterin, on his road to market dominance.
+Once the merge is successful, ETH will be able to host even more DeFi projects and it will be hard to imagine anyone who can challenge Ethereum’s founder, Vitalik Buterin, on his road to market dominance.

 - Max Supply: No Max

 Tether, widely known as USDT, is a stablecoin that mirrors the price of the U.S. dollar.
 What does it mean?
 It has a stable value because it’s pegged to the USD and removes the volatility from the equation.
-This stability is achieved via maintaining a sum of dollars in Tether’s reserves that is equal to the number of USDT in circulation.
+This stability is achieved via maintaining a sum of dollars in Tether’s reserves that is equal to the number of USDT in circulation, or at least that's what Tether claims because USDT is pegged not only to the U.S. dollars but to other reserves too.

-According to Tether, all of the tokens are 100% backed by their reserves.
-While these reserves include the traditional currency, and cash include other assets and receivables from loans made by Tether to third parties.
+According to Tether, all of their tokens are 100% backed by their reserves including traditional fiat currencies and cash with other assets and receivables from loans made by Tether to third parties.